DingshanDeng/DiskMINT/README.md

     numpy: used for array operations
-    os, sys, copy, shutil: used for handling files and paths subprocess (for chemical network): used for executing Fortran code if you want to use the chemical network we provided radmc3dPy (v2.00): used for handling RADMC-3D format files
+    os, sys, copy, shutil: used for handling files and paths subprocess (for chemical network): used for executing Fortran code if you want to use the chemical network we provided
 ```

-NOTE: There are also a few other packages that are required by [`radmc3dPy`](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/manual_radmc3d/index.html), such as `Matplotlib`, so please check their website to properly install the package.
+> Acknowlegement: In this recent update (v1.5.0), the package [`radmc3dPy`](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/manual_radmc3d/index.html) is no longer required.
+New stand-alone functions are added to `DiskMINT` to handle the input/output files for `RADMC-3D`.
+These functions are based on the original `radmc3dPy` scripts that are developed by Dr. Attila Juhasz and later maintained by Prof. Dr. Cornelis P. Dullemond.
+If you are still using the old version of `DiskMINT` (any of the pre-release versions before v1.5.0), please make sure to install `radmc3dPy`.
+We note that there are also a few other packages that are required by `radmc3dPy`, such as `Matplotlib`, so please check [their website](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/manual_radmc3d/index.html) to properly install the package.

 **Line Radiative Transfer Code.** The `DiskMINT` module will generate the thermal and density distributions of the disk, which can then be used to do line radiative transfer and make synthetic images.
 We do not provide the code to do the line radiative transfer and synthetic imaging (*But do not worry, examples are provided*).